 Let’s define what we’re talking about: Passive solar building design involves using windows, walls, and floors to collect solar heat energy when it is needed (usually in winter) and reject it when it is not needed (usually in summer).

 Here are the basic steps to take when thinking about passive solar design:

 Step 1 is already difficult for some tiny houses—what if you decide you pick up and move your tiny house a thousand miles away?
 To design your tiny house, you’ll need to pick a location to design for, and know a couple basic things: your latitude (which determines the sun angles) and your climate region (which determines your passive solar design priorities).

 Luckily, there is some good information on climate available online.
 The map below comes from the U.S. Department of Energy’s Building America Best Practices program, which also offers climate-specific building advice.

 Know your site and orientation

 A lot of passive design depends on specific details about the site and orientation of the building.
 Of course, this might be a challenge if you don’t have a site and orientation in mind for your tiny house, or if you plan to move your tiny house to multiple sites.

 If you have a site in mind, find out which direction is south.
 It’s best to orient one of the long sides of your house to the south.
 Are there any trees or hills blocking the sun?
 If so, when—morning, noon, or afternoon?
-Shade is good in the summer, but it can be a problem in the winter.
+The shade is good in the summer, but it can be a problem in the winter.

 If you don’t have a site in mind, I recommend picking one of the long sides of your tiny house to be the “south” side for the purposes of passive solar design.
-When you park your tiny house, you’ll want to orient this side as close to south as possible.
+When you park your tiny house, you’ll want to orient this side as close to the south as possible.